Aphantasia and autism, ADHD, depression: what research shows

 Congenital aphantasia + depression

-Wicken et al. (2021) found no elevated depression risk score in people with lifelong aphantasia.
+There is no robust evidence that lifelong (congenital) aphantasia increases the risk of depression.
 Those who never had mental imagery don't appear more depression-prone for that reason.

 Suddenly acquired aphantasia in the context of depression